 8 e-learning trends from 2016

-The January blues are now well out of the way and 2017 is in full swing.
-For many professionals in the learning and development industry, the past year has been an interesting one, full of extraordinary technological developments and growing learning communities.
-Yet before we move towards the future of the e-learning industry, the best way to learn is to reflect on the developments we saw last year.
+For many professionals in the learning and development industry, 2016 was a fascinating year, full of extraordinary technological developments and growing learning communities.
+Yet before we move towards the future of e-learning, the best way to learn is to reflect on the developments seen in the past.

-Here we take a look at the top 8 learning trends from 2016.
+Here we take a look at the top eight online learning trends from 2016.

 As technology advances, so does the quality of online gaming.
 Outside of the work setting, many of us love playing recreational games online and it is estimated that roughly 75 per cent of people in the workforce are casual gamers.

-Over the past year, the e-learning industry has adopted gamification as an effective way to learn as it understands the importance of transferring gaming mechanics to learning processes.
+Over the past year, the online learning industry has adopted gamification as an effective way to learn as it understands the importance of transferring gaming mechanics to learning processes.
 This way e-learners can more easily retain knowledge for a long period of time.
-While gamers compete to beat their opponents and earn rewards in a learning environment, they can both have fun and learn at the same time.
+As gamers compete to beat their opponents and earn rewards in a learning environment, they can have fun and learn at the same time.

 2. Responsive LMS

-Responsive learning management systems (LMS) were also a trend in 2016 that is likely to persist through 2017 as we see more and more devices entering the market.
+Responsive learning management systems (LMS) were also a trend in 2016 that is likely to persist in the future as we see more and more devices entering the market.
 These types of design courses are accessible across a variety of platforms or devices, featuring adjusting elements including text blocks and images based on the screen size and resolution of the device in question.

 3. Cloud-based systems

-Numerous LMS have opted to switch to cloud-based platforms as it becomes easily accessible to employees and helps significantly reduce training costs.
+Numerous LMS have opted to switch to cloud-based platforms as they become easily accessible to employees and help to significantly reduce training costs.
 As well as this, businesses can easily update online training content and introduce new products and features on a cloud-based system.

-In the past data security has been an issue for companies, however with the cloud, advances encryption measures are improving the safety of sensitive data.
+In the past, data security has been an issue for companies, however with the cloud, advances in encryption measures are improving the safety of sensitive data.

 4. Wearable tech training

-Virtual Reality is also becoming well-known throughout the e-learning industry as the 3D simulations and scenarios help users understand different learning environments.
+Virtual reality is also becoming well-known throughout the online learning industry as the 3D simulations and scenarios help users understand different learning environments.

 5. Growing influence of learning communities